Shenandoah Valley: 18th century

 Governor Alexander Spotswood's legendary Knights of the Golden Horseshoe Expedition of 1716 crossed the Blue Ridge at Swift Run Gap and reached the river at Elkton, Virginia.
 Settlers did not immediately follow, but someone who heard the reports and later became the first permanent settler in the Valley was Adam Miller (Mueller), who in 1727 staked out claims on the south fork of the Shenandoah River, near the line that now divides Rockingham County from Page County.

-The Great Wagon Road (later called the Valley Pike or Valley Turnpike) began as the Great Warriors Trail or Indian Road, a Native road through common hunting grounds shared by several tribes settled around the periphery, which included Iroquoian, Siouan and Algonquian-language family tribes.
+The Great Wagon Road (later called the Valley Pike or Valley Turnpike) began as the Great Warriors Trail or Indian Road, a Native road through common hunting grounds shared by several tribes settled around the periphery, which included Haudenosaunee, Siouan and Algonquian-language family tribes.
 Known native settlements within the Valley were few but included the Shawnee occupying the region around Winchester, and Tuscarora around what is now Martinsburg, West Virginia.
 In the late 1720s and 1730s, Quakers and Mennonites began to move in from Pennsylvania.
 They were tolerated by the natives, while "Long Knives" (English settlers from coastal Virginia colony) were less welcomed.
-During these same decades, the valley route continued to be used by war parties of Seneca (Iroquois) and Lenape en route from New York, Pennsylvania and New Jersey to attack the distant Catawba in the Carolinas, with whom they were at war.
+During these same decades, the valley route continued to be used by war parties of Seneca (Haudenosaunee) and Lenape en route from New York, Pennsylvania and New Jersey to attack the distant Catawba in the Carolinas, with whom they were at war.
 The Catawba in turn pursued the war parties northward, often overtaking them by the time they reached the Potomac.
 Several fierce battles were fought among the warring nations in the Valley region, as attested by the earliest European-American settlers.

 Later colonists called this route the Great Wagon Road; it became the major thoroughfare for immigrants' moving by wagons from Pennsylvania and northern Virginia into the backcountry of the South.
 The Valley Turnpike Company improved the road by paving it with macadam prior to the Civil War and set up toll gates to collect fees to pay for the improvements.
 After the advent of motor vehicles, the road was refined and paved appropriately for their use.
 In the 20th century, the road was acquired by the Commonwealth of Virginia, which incorporated it into the state highway system as U.S. Route 11.
 For much of its length, the newer Interstate 81, constructed in the 1960s, parallels the old Valley Pike.

 Along with the first German settlers, known as "Shenandoah Deitsch", many Scotch-Irish immigrants came south in the 1730s from Pennsylvania into the valley, via the Potomac River.
 The Scotch-Irish comprised the largest group of non-English immigrants from the British Isles before the Revolutionary War, and most migrated into the backcountry of the South.
 This was in contrast to the chiefly English immigrants who had settled the Virginia Tidewater and Carolina Piedmont regions.